personalcomputer/ttl-to-sql/readme.md

 ### Future Upgrades

-- Better and faster grammar parser. (largest perf issue)(raw UTF8, no translating from UTF8->python unicode->UTF8 (yes this takes a lot of time - I have no idea what python uses internally in-memory), multithread parsing, more straightforward parser with less branching, zero-allocation zero-copy strings) (how much effort here depending on how the profiling results change after porting, I'm surprised at how poorly my python logic has performed)
+- Better and faster grammar parser. (largest perf issue)(raw UTF8, no translating from UTF8->python unicode->UTF8 (yes this takes a lot of time - I have no idea what python uses internally in-memory), multithread parsing, more straightforward parser with less branching, zero-allocation zero-copy strings) (how much effort here depending on how the profiling results change after porting)
-- DB optimization
 - POSSIBLY better DB schema including more RDF information (some details, like datatype URIs, are dropped.)
 - Support for more sophisticated Turtle grammar
 - mmap on the .ttl